 The silence is the worst part.
-After any relationship ends it will feel like you go through every feeling there is and my goodness does it hurts.
-The shock, anger, grief, brief bouts of positivity and hopefulness are all feelings you will at some stage experience.
+After any relationship ends it will feel like you go through every feeling there is and my goodness does it hurt.
+The shock, anger, grief, brief bouts of positivity, and hopefulness are all feelings you will at some stage experience.
 Then just when you think you have made it, a memory will hit you like a nuclear bomb and you fall to pieces.
 The pain is overwhelming however the silence is what really makes it so much harder.
 You spent so much time building a relationship with someone.
 The messages, calls, and nights together up until 3.00 am talking about life and even though you are deliriously tired you don’t want to fall asleep.
 You get to know this person, their quirks, their personality, and you love all it.
 You fall in love.
 Now all of sudden, it is gone.
 You no longer have that person in your life who had a piece, if not all of your heart and it is like you never will get it back.
 What you do get though are lessons about the heartbreak that you, unfortunately, have to learn.
 It doesn’t matter how many times it happens, it never gets easier, but you do know that eventually, you will be ok.
 Just know whatever comes next, is completely normal.

 You feel broken

 You are simply broken.
 Heartbreak feels like it may kill you and in fact some days you want it to but it doesn’t.
 That is the beautiful poetic irony of it.
 You never will die of a broken heart, but you feel like every good thing inside of you won’t survive and that you will never feel like yourself again.
 You will though, one day because eventually, you look back at that point in your life where you were so hurt that even to breathe felt like an effort.
 You will be able to see just how far you have come but it is impossible to see that far ahead.
 Every day is taking a step forward, and then taking ten steps back.
 Heartbreak makes you feel like you will never be ok.
-In fact I don’t know if you ever really recover from a broken heart.
+In fact, I don’t know if you ever really recover from a broken heart.
 It mends, but it doesn’t necessarily go back the same way as it was ever before.
-For now though, the pain is real, feeling broken is real, and tomorrow already seems like it is going too hard.
+For now, though, the pain is real, feeling broken is real, and tomorrow already seems like it is going too hard.

 Was I not good enough?